Bearer/bearer/packages/js/README.md

   })
 ```

-you can pass your own `auth-id` within options parameters as follow
+you can pass your own `auth-id` within options parameters as follows

 ```js
 bearerClient.connectTo('integration-uuid', 'setup-id', { authId: 'my-own-non-guessable-auth-id' })